-1.3.3 Search of impact pairs
+1.3.3 Search for impact pairs

-The speed of the collisional simulation depends crucially on the efficient search of impact pairs.
+The speed of the collisional simulation depends crucially on the efficient search for impact pairs.
 For example, in their simulations of non-gravitating particles Wisdom and Tremaine (1988) used the fact that orbits between impacts are Keplerian epicycles, and solved iteratively for the intersection time of each pair of epicycles.
-The impact of the pair with the smallest impact time was executed with instantaneous velocity changes, and the post-impact orbital elements were calculated, leading to updated intersection times with all the other particles.
+The impact of the pair with the smallest impact time was executed with instantaneous velocity changes, and the post-impact orbital elements of the pair members were re-calculated, leading to updated intersection times with all the other particles.
 The system was thus moved on from one impact to the next (the method is called "event-driven").
 Similar methods were used also in the early simulations of rarefied azimuthally complete rings: due to extremely long intervals between impacts elaborate schemes were developed for detecting orbital intersections taking place after even several hundreds of synodic periods (Hämeen-Anttila and Lukkari, 1980).